 This article was initially written as part of the IEEE STARS program.

-The concept of electrically transmitting an exact copy (from the Latin fac-simile, "make similar") dates to Alexander Bain’s 1843 patent.
+The concept of electrically transmitting an exact copy (from the Latin fac-simile, "make similar") has been credited to the Scottish inventor, Alexander Bain (1810-76) who received a patent in Great Britain and Ireland on 27 May 1843, then by the US Patent Office as US 5957 on 5 December 1848 that described his process of electronically copying and transmitting images between distant locales.
 The first commercial service operated in the 1860s but the first profitable service appeared only after World War I. The mid-1960s saw the first sustained efforts to produce fax machines for general business use.
 Fax became an essential communications tool in the 1980s, first in Japan, followed by the United States and the rest of the world.
 By 2000, however, e-mail and the Internet had rendered the fax machine obsolescent, though not obsolete.

 The basic concept of a facsimile, or fax, machine–a machine that electrically transmits an image–has not changed since 1843.
 The three main components remain the scanner-transmitter, the transmitting medium, and the receiver-recorder.
 Three broad, intertwined, technical trends help define the history of facsimile.
 First, the complexity of fax equipment vastly increased over time.
 Second, as machines became more sophisticated, they became "black boxes," their technical aspects increasingly hidden from view.
 Third, and ironically enough, they became easier to use while more sophisticated in capability.
 Beyond the black, or gray, or white box of the machine, there were changes in facsimile’s enabling and supporting technologies, the social environment, its competition, and the expectations and assumptions of its promoters and users.